Spin distribution of fission fragments involving bending and wriggling modes: DISCUSSION

 On the other hand, the dynamic TDDFT model~\cite{stetcu2022} better describes the $\overline{J}$ values, albeit with an overestimation for heavy PFF.
 Unlike the other two theoretical curves, it does not show a sawtooth pattern for the spontaneous fission of $\rm ^{252}Cf$, which the authors believe is mainly due to the $2^+ \rightarrow 0^+$ transitions.
-The authors of the papers~\cite{bulgac2016,bulgac2021,stetcu2022,bulgac2022} show that at small initial spin values of the parent nucleus $S_0 \approx 0$, the formation of the intrinsic spins of PFF is determined by the predominant contribution of statistical factors, in particular a large number of allowed final intrinsic spin values.
+The authors of the papers~\cite{bulgac2016,bulgac2021,stetcu2022,bulgac2022} show that at small initial spin values of the parent nucleus $J_0 \approx 0$, the formation of the intrinsic spins of PFF is determined by the predominant contribution of statistical factors, in particular a large number of allowed final intrinsic spin values.
 The range of allowed intrinsic spin values of PFFs, and in particular their distribution, is determined by their intrinsic deformations.
-Ultimately, this allowed a reasonable description of the distribution of average spin values for $\rm ^{238}U$ and $\rm ^{252}Cf$ presented in~\cite{wilson2021}.
-Within the framework of the consideration of the spin in the three-dimensional case, a distribution of the angle between the spins with the most probable value equal to $2/3 \pi$ was obtained, which is significantly different from the two-dimensional case considered in~\cite{vogt2021}.
-This, in turn, imposes serious limitations on the TDDFT method, which can lead to partially erroneous results, as the authors of the paper~\cite{stetcu2022} point out.
-One of these contradictory facts is that taking into account the three-dimensionality of the spin within the TDDFT method leads~\cite{bulgac2021} to the appearance of correlation coefficients with values close to 1, i.e. to a strong correlation between the spins, which is in direct contradiction with the existing experimental data~\cite{wilson2021}.
+Ultimately, this allowed a reasonable description of the distribution of average spin values for $\rm ^{238}U$ and $\rm ^{252}Cf$.
+The three-dimensional treatment also yields the distribution of the opening angle between the two spins; this directional correlation is, however, a distinct observable from the spin-magnitude correlation, and we address it separately in~\cite{lyubashevsky2025prc}.
+As regards the magnitudes, the near-unity correlation coefficient of the three-dimensional TDDFT treatment~\cite{bulgac2021} is difficult to reconcile with the weak correlation inferred from~\cite{wilson2021}, a tension acknowledged by the authors themselves; such difficulties partly reflect the complexity of the TDDFT implementation and the uncertainties of the energy-density functional, an error in the angular distribution of~\cite{stetcu2021} having been found and corrected only recently~\cite{scamps2024}.
+The statistical \texttt{FREYA} model, by contrast, relies on a comparatively large number of adjustable parameters.